-Mediation: Mediation is a voluntary, confidential process through which trained neutral third persons (mediators) assist people to express their concerns and develop solutions to the dispute in a safe and structured environment.
-Assistance with mediation is available through Human Resources.
-Because mediation is voluntary, both parties must agree to participate in order for mediation to occur.
-A/P faculty members and supervisors are encouraged to consider using mediation to resolve disputes or to help address a conflict between an A/P faculty member and another member of the Virginia Tech community.
+A/P faculty members and supervisors are encouraged to consider using conflict resolution services like mediation to resolve disputes or to help address a conflict between an A/P faculty member and another member of the Virginia Tech community.

-Role of Mediators: Mediators do not make judgments, determine facts, or decide the outcome; instead they facilitate discussion between the participants, who identify the solutions best suited to their situation.
+Role of Mediators: Mediators do not make judgments, determine facts, or decide the outcome; instead, they facilitate discussion between the participants, who identify the solutions best suited to their situation.
 No agreement is made unless and until it is acceptable to the participants.

 Requesting Mediation: Mediation is available at any time, without the filing of a grievance.
-Additionally, mediation may be requested by any party during the grievance process prior to step three.
-If, after the initiation of a formal grievance, both parties agree to participate in mediation, the grievance is placed on administrative hold until the mediation process is complete.
-If the parties come to a resolution of the dispute through mediation, the parties are responsible to each other for ensuring that the provisions of the agreement are followed.
-In the event that the parties are not able to reach a mutual resolution to the dispute through mediation, the grievant may request that the grievance be reactivated and the process continues.
+Additionally, mediation may be requested by any partyany party may request mediation during the grievance process prior to step three.
+If, after the initiation of a formal grievance, both parties agree to participate in mediationafter initiating a formal grievance, the grievance is placed on administrative hold until the mediation process is complete.
+If the parties come to a resolution of the dispute through mediation, the partiesy are responsible to each other for ensuring that the provisions of the agreement are followed.
+If the parties are not able tocannet reach a mutual resolution to the dispute through mediation, the grievant may request that the grievance be reactivated, and the process continues.

-Mediation differs from faculty reconciliation in that mediators do not engage in fact-finding or in evaluation of decisions.
-Both mediation and reconciliation, however, are voluntary; no party is required to participate in either process.
+Mediation differs from faculty reconciliation in thatbecause mediators do not engage in fact-finding or in evaluation ofconduct fact-finding or evaluate decisions.
+Both mediation and reconciliation, however,However, mediation and reconciliation are voluntary; no party is required to participate in either process.

-7.0.2 The Formal Grievance Procedure
+7.8.2 The Formal Grievance Procedure

 The grievant may pursue the issue as a formal grievance through the following procedure.
-Supervisors and administrators will cooperate with the grievant in the mechanics of processing the grievance, but the grievant alone is responsible for preparation of the case.
-(See chapter seven, "Valid issues for Grievance.")
+Supervisors and administrators will cooperate with the grievant in the mechanics of processingto process the grievance, but the grievant alone is responsible for preparation of preparing the case.
+See "Valid issues for Grievance" in this chapter.

-The number of steps in the process is determined by the reporting line of the grievant.
+The number of steps in the process is determined by the reporting line of the grievantgrievant's reporting line determines the number of steps in the process.
 Thus, if three steps do not exist between the grievant and the president, then the available number of steps is used.

-The grievance must be well described and the relief requested must be specified on the grievance form.
-For A/P faculty, grievance forms are available on the "Forms" page of the Human ResourcesProvost's website.
+The grievance must be well described, and the relief requested guested relief must be specified on the grievance form.
+A/P faculty; grievance forms are available on the provost's Faculty Forms page.

-The Administrative and Professional Faculty Senate Vice President will maintain an active list of trained A/P faculty members who can provide consultation to an A/P faculty colleague who is preparing to file a formal grievance.
+The Administrative and Professional Faculty Senate Vice President will maintain an active list of trained A/P faculty members who can provide consultation toconsult an A/P faculty colleague whe is preparing to file a formal grievance.
 Upon being contacted by an A/P faculty colleague who is preparing to file a formal grievance, the trained consulting A/P faculty member will be able to provide information on and answer questions about the formal grievance process, completion of the A/P faculty grievance form, and available university resources.
 The consulting A/P faculty member will not submit a grievance form for another A/P faculty member or serve on any panel within the grievance process in a matter to which they served as the consulting A/P faculty member.